What type of injury have you suffered?

 What to Do In the Event of a Car Accident?

 In the immediate aftermath of a car accident, it can be difficult to think clearly.
 However, much of your case depends on the actions you take immediately after the accident.
 Insurance companies will look into your behavior surrounding the accident — whether you sought medical attention, whether you followed up with your doctor — and may use these facts against you in your case.
 If you fail to report the accident to the police, you lose out on important official records you may need for your case.
-So, no matter how overwhelming the accident, there are a few things that it’s important to do immediately after your accident.
+So, no matter how overwhelming the accident is, there are a few things that it’s important to do immediately after your accident.

 Talk to the other driver (and don’t admit fault)

-The worst thing you can do is to attempt to drive off immediately after the accident.
-Talk to the other driver and exchange insurance information with them.
-In the moment, you might think that you’re at fault for the accident, but you should never admit fault in this conversation.
+fault for the accident, but you should never admit fault in this conversation.
 Even a passing comment in conversation could come back to hurt your case later, and you may not have all the essential information at the scene.
 Simply exchange insurance information and let authorities sort out the rest.

 Call the police while still on the scene